 This means our soils are depleted in the essential minerals our bodies need to function optimally and magnesium is top of the list here.
 On top of this, the common foods our children like to indulge in are generally not the magnesium rich sources like leafy greens, nuts, seeds and legumes.

 When our body is experiencing higher levels of stress – whether physical or emotional – it releases magnesium from our cells.
 This in turn increases our bodies need for the mineral to replenish it.
 So whether your stress comes from high levels of exercise (i.e. people who train a lot including athletes) or from high anxiety levels from your work load at school or work, you’re going to need to supplement this mineral in your diet.

 A deficiency in magnesium can lead to:

 - Increased agitation

 - Problems sleeping

 - Twitching muscles

 - Low energy levels

-Salt Lab has come out with a magnesium oil which is safe and easy for children to use
+Australian company, Salt Lab, has brought out a Magnesium Oil which is safe and easy for children to use.